MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 Microsoft Edge for Business is generally available now on managed devices on Microsoft Edge version 116 or later.

-Microsoft Edge for Business is enabled by logging into the browser using your Microsoft Entra (*Microsoft Entra ID*) account.
+Microsoft Edge for Business is enabled by logging into the browser using your Microsoft Entra ID (formerly *Azure Active Directory*) account.
 This login ensures that all your Microsoft 365 services are accessible in your work browser window.

 Included in this release are some visual treatments for the work browser window, a lightly managed personal browser window, and automatic switching between personal and work browser windows for a growing number of websites.